oluremiabayomi/oluremiabayomi.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Oluremi Abayomi, Ph.D.
-subtitle: Why you'd want to go on a date with me
+subtitle: Building tomorrow through human interactions.
 ---

 My name is Oluremi Abayomi.
 I have the following qualities:

 - I love to teach Statistics.
-- I'm extremely loyal to my family
+- I am a proud father of lovely children.

 What else do you need?